-8. Excess transaction levy from SEHK
+9. Excess transaction levy from SEHK

 SEHK paid these amounts to the Fund from 1992 to 1994 under an agreement with the SFC and the Financial Secretary concerning SEHK's budget and its receipt of transaction levy.
+A portion of this balance was contributed to the ICF, note 12 provides more details on the contributions made to the ICF.

-9. Additional contributions from SEHK and the SFC
+10. Additional contributions from SEHK and the SFC

-Following the relaxation of the compensation rules and compensation limit in 1998, the SFC and SEHK had injected \$330 million and \$300 million respectively to the Fund during the years 1998 to 2001.
+Following the revisions of the compensation rules and compensation limit in 1998, the SFC and SEHK had injected \$330 million and \$300 million respectively to the Fund during the years 1998 to 2001.
+A portion of this balance was contributed to the ICF, note 12 provides more details on the contributions made to the ICF.